SURI-Shared/scs/README.md

 If you wish to cite SCS please cite the papers listed [here](https://www.cvxgrp.org/scs/citing).

 Preliminary GPU translation in scs_matrix.cu and linalg.cu was performed using Cuda version 12.8 on an Nvidia 4070 super.
 In order to get the Cuda code to work, must define CULFFLAGS, CUDAFLAGS, and CUDA_PATH in scs.mk.
 Was not able to replicate results or compile on a seperate pc.
+Translations currently are naive and involve copying over all data to the gpu device in every single translated function call meaning that performance is very slow.

+Future updates: Need to store scs data on device permenantly so that the cuda functions can access them without having to copy over data with each call.
+Additionally, cones.c still needs to be translated.
+This file contains all of the cone functions and is likely to offer the greatest speedup in terms of performance.